Tool List

 Main modifications and new features:

-Server status management: Added ServerState structure to manage server status, including readiness status, AST indexes, and query engines
+Server status management: Add ServerState structure to manage server status, including readiness status, AST index, and query engine

-Condition waiting: Use sync.Cond to implement condition variables, allowing other tools to wait until AST initialization is complete
+Conditional waiting: Use sync.Cond to implement conditional variables, allowing other tools to wait until AST initialization is complete

-Dynamic initialization: If code_audit.repository_path is empty, the server waits for users to provide a remote repository address through MCP calls after startup
+Dynamic initialization: If code_audit.repository_path is empty, the server starts and waits for the user to provide a remote warehouse address through MCP call

-code_search and class_hierarchy: only available after AST initialization, waiting until ready
+code_search and class_hierarchy: Only available after AST initialization, will wait until ready

 Complete error handling: Ensure correct error handling in various situations